 Pilot Main, Pilot South & Harbour Fields, Licence P2244

-Pharis Energy Ltd holds a 100% interest in Promote Licence P2244, block 21/27a, which covers the Pilot Main, Pilot South and Harbour fields.
+Pharis Energy Ltd is operator of, and holds a 100% interest in, Seaward Production Licence P2244, block 21/27a, which covers the Pilot Main, Pilot South and Harbour fields.

-These three discovered fields have 272 mmbbls of proven plus probable oil in place and have been very well appraised, with modern 3D seismic, and six successful wells plus a deviated sidetrack and a horizontal sidetrack.
+These three discovered fields have about 240 mmbbls of proven plus probable oil in place and have been very well appraised, with modern 3D seismic, and six successful wells plus a deviated sidetrack and a horizontal sidetrack.

 The oil is heavy with API gravities ranging from 12º to 17º and reservoir viscosities which range from approximately 100 cP to 1200 cP, a horizontal appraisal well in the most viscous region produced nearly 2,000 bopd.

 |Thickness||>30'||30' to 75'||✔︎|